negativo/blaster-cms/README.md

 - Sometimes I find 'undefined' variables in EJS views, I fixed all of 'em but somethings may be still around popping up with state mutations
 - there are old variables and structures around to refactor ( Messages module that was usefull in earlier version but not now, should be refactored out)

 ##ToDos
 	priority > 1 > 2 > 3 (self explanatory)
-	- [1] Generic look for data integrity and well DB relationships, better do this now before I use it in prod.
+	[1] Add extensibility to admin dashboard too, maybe fetching collections name from mongo and generating dinamic views [1] Generic look for data integrity and well DB relationships, better do this now before I use it in prod.
-	- [1] Docs for shared variables across views and well, generic docs for willing devs..or myself..
+	[2] Docs for shared variables across views and well, generic docs for willing devs..or myself..
-	- [2] Blank Theme
+	[3] Blank Theme